willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 ## Who needs this?

-Note that even though the reproducibility debate circles around fraud prevention and facilitating communication within the scientific community, the first and foremost beneficiary of your reproducible work flow are you.
+Note that even though the reproducibility and repeatability debate circles around fraud prevention and facilitating communication within the scientific community, the first and foremost beneficiary of your repeatable work flow are you.
 After all, it is far more common for your boss to ask you if you could re-do the "plot from our 2012 paper with more recent data" than for any collaborator to try to reproduce (or question) any of your work.

 The second biggest profit is for your current and future co-workers.
 Imagine being able to get a PhD student started without sending them on a multi-week Google odysee before even being able to start and "check that against satellite data".

 ## What to do now?

-- [x] Have a mental framework for reproducibility.
+- [x] Have a mental framework for repeatability.
 - [ ] Learn to use Git or any other version-control system.
 - [ ] Keep track of your data.
 - [ ] Script all your analyses.
 Avoid (undocumented) interactive work whenever possible.
 - [ ] Have a standard of numbering your versions.
 (Always forward.
 There should be no files called `.txt.old`!)

 ## Caveats and Todos